banyapon/LifeForce2D/README.md

 # Project Title: LifeForce 2D
 ## Blast through waves of enemies in this retro-inspired 2D side-scrolling shooter!
 ![Life Force](https://github.com/banyapon/LifeForce2D/blob/main/Sprites/Tileset/cover.jpg)
 LifeForce 2D is a classic-style side-scrolling shooter game built with the Godot Engine (version 4.2.1).
-Channel the energy of titles like Gradius and R-Type as you pilot your ship through challenging levels, upgrade your firepower, and face epic boss battles.
+Channel the energy of titles like Contra and Shoot Em Up through challenging levels, upgrade your firepower, and face epic boss battles.

 ### Getting Started
 Download: Clone or download the project from this GitHub repository.